Esotopo21/TryHackMe-PickleRick-CTF---Writeup/README.md

 Let's take a look to the robots.txt as well, as it can contain useful information.

-It contains only one word: Wubbalubbadubdub .
+It contains only one word: *censored* .
 This could be either an easter egg or a password, let's note it and move on.

 At this point I tried to enumarate the web server with gobuster looking for php extensions